Rustam200391/Hello-redux/README.md

 Redux is a JavaScript implementation of Flux.
 This implementation is convenient to use in web applications to manage the overall global state.
 It has a special binding for use with React.

 Redux is a JavaScript implementation of Flux.
 This implementation is convenient to use in web applications to manage the overall global state.
 It has a special binding for use with React.

+To clone an application, you need to run the command in the terminal: "git clone".